geshu18/app/Getting-Started.md

 For web applications created from the standard ASP.NET 5 project template in Visual Studio 2015, you don't need to make any changes if you selected "Add Application Insights" during project creation.
 Otherwise, the following changes need to be made
 - Add Application Insights NuGet package dependency to `project.json`
-- Add Application Insights instrumentation key to the `config.json`
+- Add Application Insights instrumentation key to the `appsettings.json`
 - Add Application Insights instrumentation code to the `startup.cs`
-- Add Application Insights JavaScript instrumentation to the `_Layout.cshtml`
+- Add Application Insights JavaScript instrumentation to the `_ViewImports.cshtml`, `_Layout.cshtml`

 ## Add Application Insights NuGet package dependency to `project.json`
 Add the following entry to the `dependencies`` section.